National Guard summoned to aid cities amid police clashes; White House placed on lockdown, Georgia declares state of emergency

 One Los Angeles officer received medical treatment, police said.
 An LAPD vehicle had its windows smashed, and at least one city bus was vandalized.
 Police declared an unlawful assembly throughout downtown, where aerial footage from KTLA-TV showed scored of people corralled by police.

-An LAPD spokesman told The Associated Press they were still tallying arrests.

-"I believe in our city.
-L.A. is strong enough to stand for justice and walk in love," Mayor Eric Garcetti tweeted, cautioning "violence and vandalism hurts all."

-San Jose, California, police said that Santa Clara County sheriff's deputies shot at a fleeing SUV that was shown on video striking protesters, the San Jose Mercury News reported.
+San Jose, California, police said that Santa Clara County sheriff's deputies shot at a fleeing SUV that was shown on video striking protesters.

 Protesters repeatedly clashed with police in San Jose, said Mayor Sam Liccardo, and police responded with flash-bang grenades and rubber bullets.
 One officer was hospitalized with a non-life-threatening injury, officials said.